top of page

 Playing Dumb to Catch a Fool

-In Sun Tzu's "The Art of War," the most famous philosophical work on military strategy that is over 2,500 years, he famously stated:
+In Sun Tzu's "The Art of War," the most famous philosophical work on military strategy that is over 2,500 years, he stated:

 All warfare is based on deception.